crymscom/srganalytics-ios/Documentation/Getting-started.md

 View controllers represent the units of screen interaction in an application, this is why page view measurements are primarily made on view controllers.
 All methods and protocols for view controller tracking have been gathered in the `UIViewController+SRGAnalytics.h` file.

 View controller measurement is an opt-in, in other words no view controller is tracked by default.
-For a view controller to be tracked, you need to have it conform to the `SRGAnalyticsViewTracking` protocol.
+For a view controller to be tracked, you the recommended approach is to have it conform to the `SRGAnalyticsViewTracking` protocol.
 This protocol requires a single method to be implemented, returning the view controller name to be used for measurements.
 By default, once a view controller implements the `SRGAnalyticsViewTracking` protocol, it automatically generates a page view when it appears on screen, or when the application wakes up from background with the view controller displayed.

 The `SRGAnalyticsViewTracking` protocol supplies optional methods to specify other custom measurement information (labels).
 If the required information is not available when the view controller appears, you can disable automatic tracking by implementing the optional `-srg_isTrackedAutomatically` protocol method, returning `NO`.
 You are then responsible of calling `-trackPageView` on the view controller when the data required by the page view is available.